Accuracy of the Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R) Test

 Conclusion

 The RAADS-R test is a valuable tool for assessing ASD in adults, with strong psychometric properties that support its accuracy.
 However, like all diagnostic tools, it has its limitations.
-It should be used with other assessments and clinical judgement to ensure a
+It should be used with other assessments and clinical judgment to ensure a

 comprehensive and accurate evaluation of an individual’s symptoms and needs.
 Future research could focus on refining the test further to address its limitations, such as expanding its applicability to younger populations or developing methods to minimize self-report biases.
 Additionally, studies could explore the test’s utility in differentiating ASD from other comorbid conditions, enhancing its discriminant validity.